zulip/zulip/docs/production/authentication-methods.md

      `auth_ldap_bind_password`.
 For example: `auth_ldap_bind_password
      = abcd1234`.

+2. Decide how you want to map the information in your LDAP database to users' experience in Zulip.
+For each Zulip user, two closely related concepts are:
+   * their **email address**.
+Zulip needs this in order to send, for example, a notification when they're offline and another user sends a PM.
+   * their **Zulip username**.
+This means the name the user types into the Zulip login form.
+You might choose for this to be the user's email address (`sam@example.com`), or look like a traditional "username" (`sam`), or be something else entirely, depending on your environment.

+   Either or both of these might be an attribute of the user records in your LDAP database.

-2. Tell Zulip how to map the information it needs about users from how it's stored in your LDAP server.
-There are three supported ways to setup the username and/or email mapping:
+3. Tell Zulip how to map the user information in your LDAP database to the form it needs.
+There are three supported ways to set up the username and/or email mapping:

-   A. If users' email addresses are in LDAP and used as username, set
-      ```
-      LDAP_APPEND_DOMAIN = None
+   (A) Using email addresses as usernames, if LDAP has each user's
-      AUTH_LDAP_USER_SEARCH to lookup users by email address
+      email address.
+To do this, just set `AUTH_LDAP_USER_SEARCH` to query by email address.
-      ```

-   B. If LDAP only has usernames but email addresses are of the form
+   (B) Using LDAP usernames as Zulip usernames, with email addresses
-      `username@example.com`, you should set:
-      ```
-      LDAP_APPEND_DOMAIN = example.com and
-      AUTH_LDAP_USER_SEARCH to lookup users by username
-      ```
+      formed consistently like `sam` -> `sam@example.com`.
+To do this, set `AUTH_LDAP_USER_SEARCH` to query by LDAP username, and `LDAP_APPEND_DOMAIN = "example.com"`.

-   C. If LDAP usernames are completely unrelated to email addresses,
+   (C) Using LDAP usernames as Zulip usernames, with email addresses
-      you should set:
-      ```
-      LDAP_EMAIL_ATTR = "email"
-      LDAP_APPEND_DOMAIN = None
-      AUTH_LDAP_USER_SEARCH to lookup users by username
-      ```
+      taken from some other attribute in LDAP (for example, `email`).
+      To do this, set `AUTH_LDAP_USER_SEARCH` to query by LDAP username, and `LDAP_EMAIL_ATTR = "email"`.

 You can quickly test whether your configuration works by running:
 ```